monsoonmaelstrom/book2/book2.md

 “As far as I can tell, Hazel seems perfectly sane.
 I think it’s like she said, less seeing the future and more… vague ideas that some things might be important,” Giorgi shrugs.
 “I can see how it could drive a person mad.”

 So can I. That’s what worries me.
 I left Hazel and Alex alone on the rooftop to commiserate about Davy.
 I think they need some time alone, but I see both sides of the situation.
 Part of me thinks Hazel will be fine.
-However, an equally large part of me is terrified that she won’t be.
+However, an equally large part of me is terrified she won’t be.
 How does a person cope with something like that?
 With having to question and second guess every single thought?
 To evaluate if each one is an idle thought or a glimpse of the future?
 Maddening seems like it might be underselling the situation.

 If I’m being honest, I probably would have done exactly what Davy did and never mentioned it.
 If I’m *really* being honest with myself, I don’t even think it’s a probably.
 More like a definitely.
-I definitely would have done what Davy did, even knowing that she would feel betrayed if she ever found out.
+I definitely would have done what Davy did, even knowing she would feel betrayed if she ever found out.

 “She’ll be fine,” Giorgi tells me, clearly seeing the direction my thoughts are headed.
 “She’s good at compartmentalizing.”